config-syncer/config-syncer/docs/tutorials/cluster-snapshot.md

 # Cluster Snapshots
-Kubed can store cluster snapshot data in various cloud provider, eg, Amazon S3, Google Cloud Storage, Microsoft Azure, OpenStack Swift and any locally mounted volumes like NFS, GlusterFS, etc. This tutorial will show you how to use Kubed to take periodic snapshots of a Kubernetes cluster objects.
+Kubed supports taking periodic snapshot of a Kubernetes cluster objects.
+The snapshot data can be stored in various cloud providers, eg, Amazon S3, Google Cloud Storage, Microsoft Azure, OpenStack Swift and any locally mounted volumes like NFS, GlusterFS, etc. Kubed uses Kubernetes discovery api to find all available resources in a cluster and stores them in a file matching the `selfLink` URL for an object.
+This tutorial will show you how to use Kubed to take periodic snapshots of a Kubernetes cluster objects.

 ## Before You Begin
 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).